MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

 keywords: playfab, multiplayer, networking
 ---

-# PlayFab Party port usage and firewall requirements
+# PlayFab Party port usage, firewall and packet size requirements

-This topic provides details about Azure PlayFab Party port usage and firewall requirements that are needed to enable chat and data communication.
+This topic provides details about Azure PlayFab Party port usage, firewall and packet size requirements that are needed to enable chat and data communication.

 ## Communication Patterns